 People with diabetes often use jelly beans to raise their blood sugars quickly.

 Low carb foods like eggs, butter, bacon and olive oil maintain more stable insulin and blood sugar levels.

 Unfortunately, with only 38 data points, this information is difficult to make much sense of.
 Thankfully, the food insulin index database has been expanded and now contains more than one hundred foods.

 Dr Kirstine Bell’s 2014 thesis, Clinical Application of the Food Insulin Index to Diabetes Mellitus published the full set of more than a hundred data points which I have plotted from lowest (on the left) to highest (on the right) on the chart below.

 It’s hard to see the names of all the foods on the chart.
 If you want to drill into the details, you can check out the Tableau version (on your computer, not your phone) here.

-Simply looking at all the data in this format still doesn’t tell us much.
+But looking at all the data like this still doesn’t tell us much.
 But, with a little bit of analysis (as detailed below), we can make more sense of it to help us make more informed food choices to stabilise and reduce our insulin requirements.